qerty2006/qerty2006.github.io/_posts/2025-1-19-VideogameComputers.markdown

 ### What's a Turing Complete System?

-Imagine a person with a list of numbers written on a paper of arbitrary length.
+Imagine a person who is given a list of numbers written on a paper of arbitrary length.
 They can do only 3 things with it:

-1. Read the symbol at the current position
+1. Read the symbol at the current spot on the list
-2. Write a symbol at the current position
+2. Write a symbol at the current spot on the list, erasing the previous symbol
-3. Move left or right one position
+3. Move up or down the list a specific amount of times.

+Along with this, the person also has a **VERY** long set of instructions which has instructions for every possible combination of position on the list, like

+"If you are on the first item of the list and it says '4', change it to 'apple' and move down the list 16 times."

-This simple model, known as a Turing machine, is capable of performing any computation that a modern computer can do.
-A system is considered Turing complete if it can simulate this Turing machine.
+This simple model, known as a Turing machine, is capable of performing any computation that a modern computer can do, and a  system is considered Turing complete if it can simulate this Turing machine using its own built in operations.
+For example, Minecraft is Turing complete because of its ability to store information in blocks like copper bulbs and rails, and then using that information to change other blocks in a sequence.

 ## Magic The Gathering (all hail card games)

 With this new idea of what games can make computers within them, we can jump out of a computer, and into games of carboard and paper.

+Magic: The Gathering, the popular trading card game, has been proven to be Turing complete, with a full detailed process of how to do so in this [paper], by drawing a very specific set of cards at the begining of the game, crippling your opponent's ability to play (totally legal play, and technically this uses a deck that was legal in the past), and then going off on your merry way, boosting and dropping the stats of monsters in a "feedtape" displayed on the board.
+This means that, in theory, it can simulate any computer algorithm. albeit in a highly impractical and complex manner.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pdmODVYPDLA?si=Zzzjbzg5bcfFmIG7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Kyle Hill's channel [Because Science] goes through the process of destroying your friendships in Magic, and also explains [how long it would take to complete your cardboard computer.](https://www.youtube.com/watch?v=uDCj-QOp5gE)

 # Why should we care?

-Though these may just seem like games for children (as a child I will be very disappointed if that is what you believe)
+Though these may just seem like games for children (as a child I will be very disappointed if that is what you believe) the ability to create computers within games has several important implications:

+1. **Educational Value:** These in-game computers serve as excellent tools for teaching basic computer science concepts.
+They provide a visual and interactive way to understand logic gates, circuits, and programming, and for me persoanlly made a lot more sense than many coding classes and textbooks.

+2. **Understanding Computational Limits:** By exploring what can be built within these constrained environments, we gain insights into the abstract concept of computation itself and the limits of what computers can do.

+3. **Inspiration for Real-World Innovation:** Some of the creative solutions found in these game environments might inspire new approaches to real-world computing problems, maybe even revolutionizing modern computing.

 [Mattbatwings]:https://www.youtube.com/c/Mattbatwings
 [QR code generators]: https://www.youtube.com/watch?v=ZizmvuZ3EFk